exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     ### Implement the Applying of Quotes

 1. The next method to **implement: `applyQuote()`**.
 It applies quotes to table and schema names.
-    In case of Aurora there are two different ways to apply the quotes: "" and ``.
+    In case of Athena there are two different ways to apply the quotes: "" and ``.
     If an identifier starts with an underscore, we use the backticks.
 Otherwise, we use double quotes.

     ```java